wesley-trust/wesleytrust-com/_posts/2021-04-24-graph-api-licences-pipeline.md

 #### What does this do? <!-- omit in toc -->
 - An [access token is obtained][access-token], if one is not provided, this allows the same token to be shared within the pipeline
-- Checks are performed about whether to evaluate groups for updating or removal
+- Checks are performed about whether to evaluate subscriptions for removal
-- Existing groups in Azure AD are obtained (as appropriate) from the [Get function][get-function], in order to compare against the validated import
+- Existing subscriptions in Azure AD are obtained from the [Get function][get-sub], in order to compare against the validated import
-- An object comparison is performed on the group IDs, determining:
+- An object comparison is performed on the skuPartNumber, determining:
-  - What groups could be removed (as they exist, but don't have an ID in the import)
+  - What subscriptions could be removed (as they don't exist in Azure AD, but were defined in the import)
-  - What groups could be created (as an ID might not exist, or might not match an existing ID in Azure AD)
+  - What subscriptions could be created (as they exist in Azure AD, but were not defined in the import)
-- A safety check is performed, if no groups are provided, the removal of all existing groups requires a "Force" switch
+- A safety check is performed, if no subscriptions exist but were defined in the import, the removal of all existing subscriptions requires a "Force" switch
-- If groups should not be removed, the variable for removing groups is cleared
+- If subscriptions should not be removed, the variable for removing subscriptions is cleared
-- If groups should be updated, and there are existing groups in Azure AD, only groups with valid IDs are included
-- An object comparison is then performed on specific object properties, to check for specific differences (only)
-  - If there are differences, they're added to a variable
-- If no groups exist, any imported groups must all be created, so the variable is updated
+- If no subscriptions exist in the import, any existing subscriptions must all be created, so the variable is updated
-- An object is then built containing the groups to be removed, updated or created (as appropriate)
+- An object is then built containing the subscriptions to be removed or created (as appropriate)
 - This object is then returned as a plan of action, which is output as a pipeline artifact for the next stage

 The complete function as at this date, is below: